7shi/dante-la-el/Inferno/MT/compare-en.md

 Of that humble Italy shall he be the salvation,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">106</td><td>
-From that humble Italy will come salvation,
+From that humble Italy will be salvation,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">106</td><td>
 From that humble Italy, salvation will come
 </td></tr>
 <tr><td>Bard-1</td><td align="right">106</td><td>
-The salvation of that humble Italy will be
+For that humble Italy will be salvation
 </td></tr>
 <tr><td>Bard-2</td><td align="right">106</td><td>
-Of that humble Italy will be salvation
+For that humble Italy will be salvation,
 </td></tr>
 <tr><td>DeepL</td><td align="right">106</td><td>
 Of that humble Italy shall be health